ProvableHQ/ARCs/arc-0009/README.md

 3. The record IDs (commitments or serial numbers) are correctly computed

 **Deployment:** Programs must include translation verifying keys for each record type they define.
 Programs deployed before this feature can be redeployed to add translation keys.

+## Differing view of inputs/outputs in the caller and callee
+It follows from the previous sections that:
+- In a call instruction, the input and output types must coincide exactly in the caller and callee.
+A `dynamic.record` can be passed to or received from a call instruction if and only if the callee declares it as such ( `input r<i> as dynamic.record` , `output r<j> as dynamic.record` ).
+- In a call.dynamic instruction, the input and output types of the caller and callee must coincide except in three concrete situations:
+  - A `dynamic.record` can be passed (via `call.dynamic` ) to a function that expects a static record or an external record
+  - A `dynamic.record` can be received (via `call.dynamic` ) from a function that
+outputs a static record or an external record
+  - A `dynamic.future` can be received (via `call.dynamic` ) from a function that
+outputs a static future.

+A root transition can never be dynamic or behave as such.
+In particular, no translation of inputs or outputs will happen and the arguments passed to the AVM for execution must match exactly the types in the root transition’s function.
+However, a root transition can receive a dynamic record as an input (and produce one as an output) as long as the corresponding function expects a `dynamic.record`.

 # Usage